 Types of Rice

-Long Grain Rice like American White Rice, Jasmine or Basmati can be made with a ratio of Water between 1 C to 1 1/3 C of Water per 1 Cup of Rice.Medium grain like Calrose, use 1 C of Water to 1 1/4 C of Water.
-Short Grain like Arborio Rice use 1:1 Ratio.A 1:1 ratio can also be used across the board no matter the type of Rice.
-The longer the grain the more firm the Rice will be.
-Experiment with these amount to find your ideal firmness.
+Long-grain rice, like American White Rice, Jasmine, or Basmati, can be made with a ratio of water between 1 cup to 1 1/3 cups of water per 1 cup of rice.Medium grain like Calrose, use 1 cup of water to 1 1/4 cups of water.
+Short-grain rice like Arborio rice use 1:1 ratio.A 1:1 ratio can also be used across the board no matter the type of rice.
+Experiment with these amounts to find your ideal firmness.